 Origin of the cold gas in Central Cluster Galaxies

+I study the origin of the multiphase filamentary gas in central cluster galaxies.
 Observations of cool-core cluster, show extended multi-phase filamentary around the brightest cluster galaxy of several kpc long.
-However, the origin of these filaments is still under discussion.
-Recent studied has suggested that these filaments are either formed by local thermal instabilities, due to turbulence motions (AGN feedback) or uplifted behind the buoyantly rising AGN bubbles the buoyantly radio bubbles.
+Recent studied has suggested that these filaments are either formed due to turbulence motions (AGN feedback) or uplifted behind the buoyantly rising AGN bubbles the buoyantly radio bubbles.
 To study the formation these filaments we used multi-wavelength observations (ALMA, MUSE and Chandra).

 Learn more